How to Apply

 |Fall 2021||August 1, 2020||December 1, 2020|

 A complete application includes all of the items listed below under "Required Application Materials."
-Applications will be reviewed by the department admissions committee to determine admissibility to the graduate program only when they are complete, and when they are sponsored by an EEB faculty member.
+Applications will be reviewed by the department admissions committee to determine admissibility to the graduate program only when they are complete, and when they are sponsored by an EEB faculty member or a cohort of faculty that will serve as rotation mentors.
 For this reason, applicants are strongly encouraged to correspond with one or more faculty members during the application process and before the application deadline.
-Establishing a relationship with one or more faculty members who are willing to consider accepting an applicant into their lab group is a critical part of the admissions process.
-Students who would prefer to do rotations with two or three faculty members in their first year should indicate a general field of interest and a short list of prospective faculty mentors on their application (see Department Requirements on the Admission Requirements page).
+Establishing a relationship with one or more faculty members who are willing to consider accepting an applicant into their lab group, either directly or through rotation, is a critical part of the admissions process.
+Students who would prefer to do rotations with two or three faculty members in their first year should indicate a general field of interest and a short list of prospective faculty mentors on their application (see Selecting a Mentor and Rotations on the Admission Requirements page).

 Required Application Materials